-Wide-spread volcanism dominated the landscape of central Utah in the Oligocene, producing formations such as the volcaniclastic Goldens Ranch Formation.
-Episodic diapirism was still occurring, based on the unconformable contact between the Arapien and the Goldens Ranch Formation.
+Wide-spread volcanism dominated the landscape of central Utah in represented by the Oligocene, producing formations such as the volcaniclastic Goldens Ranch Formation.
+Episodic diapirism was still occurring based on the Goldens Ranch for the transformation of the vicinity of Skenner for unconformable contact between the Arapien and the Goldens Ranch Formation.

-The Gunnison Plateau and the West Gunnison Monocline formed in the Late Oligocene after deposition of the Goldens Ranch Formation.
-Sediment was eroded from the plateau and monocline and deposited into coalescing alluvial fans in the basin to the west.
+The Gunnison Plateau and the West Gunnison Monocline formed in Mobility in the Cat the Late Oligocene after deposition of the Goldens Ranch Formation.
+Oligocene Sediment was eroded from the plateau and monocline and deposited into coalescing-alluvial-fans in the basin to the west.

-Basin and Range extension began shortly after the formation of the monocline.
-The extension dissected the area with north-south trending normal faults such as the Sage Valley and Wasatch faults and titled produced east- and west-dipping fault blocks.
-Uplifted areas were dissected and eroded, and the sediment was deposited as alluvial fans in present-day Juab Valley.
+Basin and Range extension began shortly after the formation of produced numerous the monocline.
+The extension dissected the area with north-south trending normal faults, such as the Sage Valley and Wasatch faults and produced east- and west-dipping fault blocks.
+Uplifted areas were defritus dissected and eroded and the sediment was deposited as alluvial fans to the adjacent grabers, such as in present-day Juab Valley.